-The only way that we’re able to provide a cost for your emergency dental treatment is once we’ve examined the damage that has occurred.
+The only way that we’re able to provide a cost for your emergency dentistry in Long Beach is after we’ve examined the damage that has occurred.
 We’ll discuss a treatment plan with you as well as address any financing or dental insurance questions that you have beforehand.
 We are in-network with Delta Dental and offer an in-house savings plan for our patients who don’t have dental insurance.
 If you have any concerns, don’t hesitate to ask one of our staff members during your visit!

 It’s true that even with all the right preventive measures, dental emergencies can still happen.
 However, you can still avoid most dental emergencies when you practice a few key habits day-to-day.
 When you’re prepared, you’re always ready to keep your smile safe.
 Whether you’re a concerned parent raising a family or an athlete playing a high-impact sport, there’s more than one way to keep smiling.
 Dr. Glen’s Happy Teeth is happy to offer multiple tips below on how to prevent a dental emergency for your convenience.
 If you’re dealing with a dental emergency right now, don’t wait to give us a call!

 Nothing is more important than staying committed to routine dental hygiene.
 This includes brushing twice a day with a fluoridated toothpaste and flossing once a day.
 Habits like these work to keep most decay and gum disease at bay.